tusharkhatri434/my-youtube/README.md

 To run this project, you will need to add the following environment variables to your Browser

-`Add this extension seeamless API calling` - [CROS](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino)
+`Add this extension for seeamless API calling` - [CROS](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino)